brunosag/terraINF/README.md

 <img src="https://user-images.githubusercontent.com/97703272/232647527-afcdf7b8-3395-4b1a-b10e-6011df708ce5.png" align="left" width="450">

-When the executable file is started, the main menu of the game presents the five options mentioned earlier in the game description.
-The user can navigate through the options using the keyboard: either with the W (up) and S (down) keys, or the up and down arrow keys, and the ENTER key to confirm the desired option.
-All menus can be navigated this way.
+When the game executable file is launched, the main menu appears, offering the five options described in the game description.
+The user can navigate through the menu options using the keyboard, either by pressing the W (up) and S (down) keys or the up and down arrow keys.
+Pressing the ENTER key confirms the desired option.
+All menus in the game can be navigated using these keys.

 <br clear="left">